 - Marketing strategy development

 1 – Export diagnosis

-The first step in international strategic planning isto make an export diagnosis.
+The very first step in international strategic planning is to carry out an export diagnostic.
 This will allow the company to know its strengths and weaknesses and assess whether or not it is able to export.

 By answering the diagnostic questions, you will objectively discover your company’s level of preparedness for foreign markets, the ability of your teams to absorb excess production and your management’s commitment to international development.

 This step is crucial because not all companies are able to export.
 It is this stage that determines whether your project is feasible or not.

 A diagnosis is a mapping of your company and your products or services, against the constraints and opportunities of a foreign market.